 Above: I also chose grape hyacinths and sweet peas for their more demure stature.

-Rather than reduce the dramatic heights of my larger blooms to bring them into scale with the petite flowers, I decided to create a tiered vignette with sweet peas and grape hyacinths in a smaller vase up front.
+Rather than reduce the dramatic heights of my larger blooms to bring them into scale with the petite flowers, I created a tiered vignette with sweet peas and grape hyacinths in a smaller vase up front.

 Above: I dubbed this version of my arrangement “Bodacious Spring,” and used pink ranunculus, lavender lilacs, and sherbet frosted narcissus to create a look that was both breezy and lush.

 Because this experiment required me to embrace change, I decided not to (ahem) stem the growth of my tulips by piercing the base of the bloom with a needle.
-By the next day my swooping tulips gave my previously vertical arrangement a more horizontal aspect.
+After one day, my swooping tulips gave my previously vertical arrangement a more horizontal aspect.
 Groovy.

-Day 5: After the lilacs, narcissus, and sweet peas all wilted, it was finally time to remove them from the arrangement and merge my two bouquets into a smaller arrangement.
-With this change in the arrangement, I decided to also change location.
-This compact composition seemed more suited for the bedside table than for my lofty hallway.
+Above: After the lilacs, narcissus, and sweet peas all wilted, it was finally time to remove them from the arrangement and merge my two bouquets into a smaller arrangement.
+With this change, I decided to also try a new location.
+This compact composition seemed more suited for the bedside table than in my lofty hallway.
 You’ll also note that I saved the broken ranunculus, which looked charming in a small teacup.